gatling/gatling/src/docs/content/reference/current/http/recorder/index.md

 ### Embedded resources fetching

-If you check the 'Infer html resources?' option, the Recorder will fetch the embedded HTML resources as follow:
+If you check the 'Infer html resources?' option, the Recorder will fetch the embedded HTML resources as follows:

 * Add `inferHtmlResources` with the proper white/black lists on the HTTP protocol definition.
 * Parse HTML response body to retrieve embedded HTML resources.